How does Binge compare with Foxtel Now?

 Price and packages

 Pricing is the key difference between Binge and Foxtel Now.
 The flagship feature of Binge is, in fact, its friendlier pricing model.
 Binge is priced to compete with Netflix and Stan, starting at $10 for one standard-definition stream.
-Moving up the tiers gets you two simultaneous streams in high definition for $19 per month, and four streams in high definition at $22 per month,
+Moving up the tiers gets you two simultaneous streams in 4K for $19 per month, and four streams in 4K at $22 per month.
+Alternatively you can buy an annual Binge subscription for $79, $149, or $179 respectively.

 That's a huge improvement on Foxtel Now's biggest issue: its exorbitant price.
 Foxtel Now's pricing starts at $35 per month for the Pop + Lifestyle starter pack, but can quickly grow to $104 per month if you want things like movies and sports.

-Binge doesn't have sports, but then again, it doesn't have channel packs at all.
-Your monthly subscription fee with Binge gives you complete access to the service's library of TV shows and movies.
+Binge doesn't have sports, but it does have live channel streaming along with movies and TV shows.
+Your monthly subscription fee with Binge gives you complete access to the service's library.

 Free trials